jdorsey-dev/grazioso-rescue-system/README.md

 - Driver.java is the main entry point

 ## Description
-This is a Java-based application developed for Grazioso Salvare, a search-and-rescue animal training company.
+This is student project for a Java-based application developed for Grazioso Salvare, a fictional search-and-rescue animal training company.
 The program manages rescue animals by storing and organizing their information using object-oriented programming principles.

 ## Features
 - Stores and manages rescue animal data